PeacefulDreams/NewEpisodeDownloader/README.md

 This script is a working proof of concept based on a Reddit discussion about the ability to have Sonarr download next episodes when nearing the end of a season.
 It may have some bugs and has been tested on a local instance with a single user; Your mileage may vary.

-A further developed version of this script with multi-user and monitoring support is available at https://github.com/gignsky/plex-sonarr-auto-download-next-season
+@gignsky has improved this script, and has a further developed version of this script with multi-user and monitoring support available at https://github.com/gignsky/plex-sonarr-auto-download-next-season.

 **Project description**